 To work as a teacher in the Clark County School District, which serves Las Vegas, you will need a teaching certificate.
 You can either complete a traditional bachelor’s degree program with an educator preparation component or complete an alternative educator program if you already have a bachelor’s degree.
 See the certification section for more information on these options.
 Once you have obtained your teaching certificate, you can apply to jobs following these steps:

 Step 1: Complete the online application.

-The online application requires you to create a profile, including three professional references.
-You can then apply to open jobs or contact a human resources recruiter to help you find a suitable position.
+The online application requires you to create a profile, which must include three professional references.
+You can then apply to open jobs or contact the district’s human resources to help you find a suitable position.